imais/bench-controller/README.md

-# monitor-ctrl
+# benchmark-controller
-Controlling monitors (sysmon and ipmon) remotely using pssh
+* Controlling monitors (sysmon and ipmon), Storm, and Kafka